LordAlucard90/TDD-ByExample/Part01 - The Money Example/steps_explanation.md

 First `plus` must return a `Sum` expression, then triangularization is used to force Bank `reduce` implementation.
 At the end Bank `reduce` must parse correctly  `Money` too.

+## Step 14: reduce Money with conversion

+In this step the Franc/Dollar conversion was implemented and a new class was introduced to manage the rates storing.